 Net Pension Liability (Asset).
-The Authority's net pension liability (asset) for 2019 and 2020 was measured as of December 31, 2018 and 2019, respectively.
+The Authority's net pension liability (asset) for 2020 and 2021 was measured as of December 31, 2019 and 2020, respectively.
 The total pension liability used to calculate the net pension liability (asset) was determined by actuarial valuations as of those respective measurement dates.

 Actuarial Assumptions.
-The total pension liability in the December 31, 2019 and 2018 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the January 1, 2021 and 2020 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:

+Actuarial cost method Entry age normal

 Actuarial assumptions:

-Investment rate of return 7.00% Underlying inflation rate 2.30% Salary projection 4.00%
+Investment rate of return 7.00%

+Underlying inflation rate 2.40%

+Salary projection 4.00%